 Synopsis: IURC jurisdiction over mergers.
-Provides that the
+Provides that, except in the

-following transactions require approval by the Indiana utility regulatory
+corporations, the following transactions require approval by the Indiana

-transaction in which a holding company that controls at least one public
+utility.
+(4) A transaction in which a holding company that controls at

-utility acquires control of an out-of-state utility company.
+least one public utility acquires control of an out-of-state utility

-January 10, 2000, read first time and referred to Committee on Commerce and Consumer
+January 17, 2001, read first time and referred to Committee on Commerce, Economic

 A BILL FOR AN ACT to amend the Indiana Code concerning

 power to vote proxies that constitute at least twenty percent (20%)

 of the total voting power of the public utility, utility company, or